sachagavino/astroMUGS/docs_original/source/install.rst

 Requirements and environment
 =================

-Because chemdiskpy (for now) uses specific library versions, it is strongly recommended to use a dedicated virtual environment to avoid conflicts with other packages.
+It is usually recommended to use a dedicated virtual environment to avoid conflicts with other packages, although chemdiskpy requirements are widely used libraries so it should be safe.
 You can use ``conda`` to create a virtual environment.
 The easiest way to do this is to use the provided ``environment.yml`` file.
 The name of the environment is ``chemdiskpy`` by default, but you can change it in the ``environment.yml`` file before creating the environment.
 From the terminal, type::